Skip to Main Content

 Duplicate Files

-The Dataverse software handles duplicate files (filename and checksums) in a more flexible way.
+The Dataverse software handles duplicate files (filename and checksums):

 • Files with the same checksum can be included in a dataset, even if the files are in the same directory.